lukasbm/obegransad/README.md

 - [ ] Refactor scenes into one file each!
 - [ ] How to handle WiFi outages?
 Maybe need a general error screen that replaces weather and other wifi dependent stuff
 - [ ] also need to introduce error code in case some setup stuff goes wrong
+- [ ] make it also usable without WiFi. e.g. by pressing the button while in AP mode!

 ## Hardware